mfornos/awesome-microservices/README.md

 - [Restify](http://restify.com/) - Node.js module built specifically to enable you to build correct REST web services.
 - [Seneca](http://senecajs.org/) - A microservices toolkit for Node.js
 - [Serverless](https://github.com/serverless/serverless) - Build and maintain web, mobile and IoT applications running on AWS Lambda and API Gateway (formerly known as JAWS).
+- [Steriods Framework](https://github.com/99xt/steroidslibrary) - Steroids framework simplifies the development of microservices with [Serverless](https://github.com/serverless/serverless) using TypeScript by enabling the developer to emphasize more on business/domain logic rather than focusing too much on technical details.
 - [StdLib](https://stdlib.com/) - Standard library for microservices.

 ### Perl